 The motor starts at 0.5 MPH speed and offers the possibility to adjust speed in 0.1 MPH increments.
 This is quite a plus, as you will be able to find the exact pace that feels the most comfortable with your workout.
 The transition between speed settings is done smoothly, taking several seconds, and giving you plenty of time to prepare and accommodate.

 Since it’s a motorized treadmill, speed is controlled entirely from the console unit.
 You can adjust speed as you run, via the Manual mode, or, in case you’re using one of the preset workouts, the machine will adjust its speed automatically.
 There are also speed adjustment keys incorporated in the right grip of the treadmill.

 One last aspect regards power requirements.
-Since it’s a motorized treadmill, it requires connection to a minimum 15 Amp, 110V circuit.
+Since it’s a motorized treadmill, it requires a connection to a minimum 15 Amp, 110V circuit.
 It comes with a U.S. standard three-prong plug, not an adapter, and 6′ (1,80 m) of cable.
 The cable connects to the motor casing at the front.
 The treadmill also features an On/Off power switch.